rizitis/Qemu-slackware/README.md

 # Qemu-slackware
-A simple script for running slackware in qemu Everything you need is in the script...
+A simple script for running slackware in qemu.

+Everything you need is in the script...
 Good Luck ;)